The GORUCK Bullet (15L) – Our Review

 Another thing to note is that all of these reviews come from the official GORUCK website.
 It is difficult to find a third-party aggregator site (like Amazon or something) with a significant number of reviews for GORUCK gear.
 As such, the “official” reviews are all we got to go off of!

-Customer Reviews Score: 96
+Customer Reviews: 96

 Customer Service